christiansandberg/canopen/doc/network.rst

    .. method:: values()

-      Return a list of :class:`canopen.Node` handled by this network.
+      Return a list of :class:`canopen.RemoteNode` handled by this network.

-.. autoclass:: canopen.Node
+.. autoclass:: canopen.RemoteNode
     :members:

     .. py:attribute:: id

        The node id (1 - 127).
 Changing this after initializing the object will not have any effect.

-    .. py:attribute:: name

-       A descriptive name of the node.

     .. py:attribute:: sdo